How to Create a Brand Identity System That Works

 How to Establish a Perfect Brand Identity System

-Building a brand identity system, you can expect to expand the base of loyal consumers.
+By building a brand identity system, you can expect to expand the base of loyal consumers.

 However, there is much homework to do before you see the first results of your design activities.